bytesource/rstore/README.md

 * **:skip_blanks**, default: `false`
     * When set to a true value, CSV will skip over any rows with no content.

-For more information on the parse options, please see the [CSV standard library documentation](http://ruby-doc.org/stdlib-1.9.2/libdoc/csv/rdoc/CSV.html#method-c-new).
+For more information on the parse options, please see section *Further Reading* below.

 ## Database Requirements